designforphysicalinteraction/design6397project2/README.md

     npm run dev

 By default, this starts a local server at http://localhost:5173/.
 Just copy/paste this URL into a browser window to view the app.
-This will automatically update when you save changes to your code (that is, no manual refresh required!).
+This will automatically update when you save changes to your code (that is, no manual refresh is required!).
+You need to use a browser that supports Web Serial, such as Chrome.

 ## OpenAI API Key